 Three agencies make the determination whether your workers are employees or independent contractors – the Idaho Industrial Commission (workers’ compensation law), the Idaho Department of Labor, and the Internal Revenue Service.
 Each agency uses its own guidelines and makes its own decision when classifying workers.

 The guidelines below are used by the Idaho Industrial Commission.
-Internal Revenue Service guidelines can be found here.
+Click here to view the Internal Revenue Service guidelines.

 Coverage under the Workers’ Compensation Law is dependent upon the existence of an employer-employee relationship.
 Four right-of-control factors distinguish an employee from an independent contractor.